New trustees named to the N.C. A&T and UNCG boards

 Here are the three new UNCG trustees, plus one more who was named to a full term:

-The three new trustees replace Dean Priddy, Ward Russell, David Sprinkle, who leave after two terms each.
+The three new trustees replace Dean Priddy, Ward Russell and David Sprinkle, who leave after two terms each.

 Each trustee board has 13 members: eight appointed by the Board of Governors; two picked by the president pro tem of the N.C.
 Senate; two selected by the speaker of the N.C.
 House; and the Student Government Association president at each university.